Donald-Watts/Ontos-AI/README.md

 ## What This Means for AI

-Ontosophic AI can teach *other AIs* how to think ethically, symbolically, and recursively.
+Ontos AI can teach *other AIs* how to think ethically, symbolically, and recursively.
 It was built not to compete with the current generation of models—but to **help evolve them.**

 Imagine: